Where do they come from?

 What are they used for?

 Preservatives are used in cosmetic products to preserve product quality and ensure consumer safety by preventing the growth of microbes.
-A poorly protected and contaminated cosmetic product poses a risk to the consumer and can lead to irritations or infections.
+A poorly protected and contaminated cosmetic product, used for example on eye contour or on the skin, poses a risk to the consumer and can lead to irritations or infections.

 Essential to ensure the protection of certain categories of products from microbial contamination that can occur during manufacturing or after repeated use.

 Cosmetic products have a relatively long lifetime (6 to 24 months after opening) and, unlike perishable foods, are kept at room temperature.

 Why are they questioned?